 — Epiphanius, Haer.
 25, 5

-Sophia x Bythos was commissioned in 2023 by Nathan Sherman and Alex Petcu as part of their Archetypes Project, which is a response to Carl Jung's seminal 1959 work "The Archetypes and the Collective Unconscious".
+Sophia x Bythos was a collaborative commission from Nathan Sherman and Alex Petcu for The Archetypes Project, responding to themes in Carl Jung's seminal 1959 work "The Archetypes and the Collective Unconscious".

-When I was tasked with the Unconscious itself, my first thought was of water and its reflections, eventually envisioning an immersive work for viola with aquarium, mirror and light.
-Reading Jung's work during the research phase, I was astonished to find this passage: "Therefore the way of the soul in search of its lost father - like Sophia seeking Bythos - leads to the water, to the dark mirror that reposes at its bottom.”
+When I was tasked with the Unconscious itself, my first thought was of water and its reflections, envisioning an immersive work for viola with aquarium, mirror and light.
+Reading Jung's work during the research phase, I was thus reassured to read: "Therefore the way of the soul in search of its lost father - like Sophia seeking Bythos - leads to the water, to the dark mirror that reposes at its bottom.”
 This passage seemed a remarkably affirmative coincidence and eventually became, as a redux, the title of the piece itself.

-Diving deeper into the myth of Sophia, the Gnostic goddess of Wisdom, and her father Bythos, the Abyssic Monad from whence she came, I discovered the Panarion, a 4th century work by Epiphanius, Bishop of Salamis critiquing then contemporary Gnostic genesis myths.
-From there comes the epigraph above, which served as both the underlying formal structure for the work and a representation of the arisal process of the conscious from unconscious.
-Each of the images in the passage figures as a motif in the work, with the aischros aiōn, or broken time, taking the form of the belljar, which dictates the rhythmic architecture for the second, awoken, half.
+Diving deeper into the myth of Sophia, the Gnostic goddess of Wisdom, and her father Bythos, the Abyssic Monad from whence she came, I discovered the Panarion, a 4th century work by Epiphanius, Bishop of Salamis, recounting, and critiquing, the Gnostic genesis myths of his contemporaries.
+From one such description comes the epigraph above, which served as both the underlying formal structure for the work and a representation of the arisal process of the conscious from unconscious.
+Each of the images in the passage figures as a motif in the work, with the aischros aiōn, or broken time, taking the form of the belljar, which dictates the rhythmic architecture for the second, conscious, half.

 Lastly, curious about the origins of the Greek word mētra (womb), I discovered that it shares etymological roots with the words 'metre' and 'matrix'.
-Another astonishing coincidence, this now connected Sophia to the Creation and Annihilation operators, mathematical functions that have widespread applications in quantum mechanics, notably in the study of quantum chromodynamics and harmonic oscillators.
-This closing of the circle inspired the final piece of the puzzle, with the inclusion of refracted, prismatic light into the composition.
+This therefore drew a thread between Sophia and the Creation and Annihilation operators, mathematical functions that find widespread use in the study of quantum chromodynamics and harmonic oscillators...light and the possibility of light.
+This closing of the circle inspired the final piece of the puzzle, with the inclusion of the prismatic.

-Sophia x Bythos receives its premiere in Café Oto, London on Sunday 18th June 2023.
+Sophia x Bythos received its premiere in Café Oto, London on Sunday 18th June 2023.